MelSumner/MelSumner.github.io/_posts/2025-09-12-avoid-modals-in-nested-contexts.md

 slug: avoid-modals-in-nested-contexts
 ---

-I've run into some patterns that raised some red flags for me lately, so I wanted to dig into it a bit more and figure out why it bothered me.
-I've compiled some advice, and as I test and find more examples, I'll add.
-The TL;DR is this: you should avoid mixing dropdowns, search boxes, and modals in a single interaction.
+I've run into some patterns that raised some red flags for me lately; one is having a modal/dialog triggered from...some other element that is already "on top" of the current page (e.g., other modals, dropdown menus, flyout panels/drawers).
+I've dug into it a bit more and figured out why it bothers me.
+It should.
+It should bother you, too.
+So, I've compiled some advice, but the TL;DR is this: you should avoid mixing dropdowns, search boxes, and modals in a single interaction.
 Each pattern has its place, but combining them can create accessibility failures, cognitive overload, and usability friction.
-Instead, use recognized patterns (combo box, explicit advanced search links, or inline search fields) that set clear expectations and maintain accessible focus flows and expected contextual behaviors.
+Instead, use (recognized) patterns (combo box, explicit advanced search links, or inline search fields) that have clear expectations and maintain accessible focus flows and expected contextual behaviors.

 <!--more-->